CharlotteChen1206/WebSecurityProject/README.md

 While testing the registration and login functions, I frequently ran into different bugs that made the debugging process challenging.
 To improve visibility and streamline testing, I added more console.log statements to display detailed error messages at key points in the backend logic.
 This change significantly helped me identify and resolve issues more efficiently.

 From a development perspective, this experience highlights the importance of choosing the right data storage method for user management and maintaining clear, informative logging.
 It also emphasizes the value of real-time debugging tools and visibility when working with asynchronous operations like database queries and user authentication.

+# Phase 4
+## Security Testing
+I performed both manual and automated security testing on my Express web application to identify common vulnerabilities.

+Manual Testing:
+- Attempted SQL injection by inputting ' OR 1=1 -- in the login and signup forms.
+The input was correctly rejected by input validation.
+- Attempted Cross-Site Scripting (XSS) by injecting <script>alert('XSS')</script> in the profile bio field.
+The input was stored but safely escaped, so the script did not execute.
+- Attempted CSRF by sending a forged POST request to update profile information without a valid CSRF token.
+The server returned a 401 error.
+- Attempted JWT replay attack by resending a previously issued access token after logout.
+The token was rejected due to expiry.

+Automated Testing:
+- Used OWASP ZAP to scan for missing security headers, CSP issues, cookie attributes, and cross-domain script inclusions.
+- Used npm audit to detect vulnerabilities in third-party dependencies.

+## Vulnerability Fixes
+Several issues were discovered and addressed:
+- SQL Injection & XSS: Already mitigated through server-side input validation and output escaping (no code changes needed).
+- CSRF Protection: Verified CSRF middleware was in place and working by attempting a forged request without a valid token.
+- JWT Replay Attack: Tokens were configured to expire after 15 minutes, effectively limiting replay windows.
+- Security Headers: Implemented the helmet middleware to add headers such as X-Content-Type-Options, Strict-Transport-Security, and X-Frame-Options.
+- Content Security Policy (CSP): Configured Helmet's contentSecurityPolicy to restrict script and style sources.
+Removed * wildcards and replaced 'unsafe-inline' with specific CDNs or moved code to external files.
+- Cookie Flags: Ensured httpOnly, secure, and sameSite attributes were added to session cookies.
+- Dependency Vulnerabilities: Ran `npm audit fix`.
+Remaining low-severity issues related to indirect dependencies were documented.

+## Testing Tools
+1. OWASP ZAP: Dynamic application security testing (DAST)
+- Contribution: Detected missing headers, CSP misconfigurations, cookie flag issues
+2. Postman: Manual testing of authenticated API endpoints, CSRF attempts, and token behavior
+- Contribution: Helped simulate unauthorized and replayed requests
+3. Browser DevTools: Checked cookies and headers, extracted CSRF tokens and session data
+- Contribution: Used for observing cookie flags and CSRF values
+4. npm audit: Scanned for known vulnerabilities in installed Node.js packages
+- Contribution: Helped identify outdated or unsafe dependencies
+5. VS Code + Console Logs: Debugged token generation, middleware flow, and input/output handling
+- Contribution: Validated fixes and security middleware behavior

+## Lessons Learned
+- Key Takeaways:
+Through this project, I gained a deeper understanding of various types of security threats using the STRIDE model (Spoofing, Tampering, Repudiation, Information Disclosure, Denial of Service, Elevation of Privilege).
+I also became familiar with practical security testing tools such as OWASP ZAP and Threat Dragon, which allowed me to analyze and mitigate real-world vulnerabilities in my application.
+- What Worked Well:
+Most of the identified threats, including XSS, CSRF, insecure headers, and JWT replay, were successfully mitigated through proper configuration, middleware, and token handling.
+Automated tools like ZAP provided detailed feedback that helped refine the security posture of the application.
+- Challenges Faced:
+Creating the threat model diagram was time-consuming, especially when distinguishing between different types of assets, data flows, and threat categories.
+Understanding how each component interacts and how to accurately represent it in Threat Dragon required significant effort and research.
+- Areas for Improvement:
+One area for improvement is the automation and consistency of testing workflows.
+While manual testing and ZAP were effective, integrating automated test suites (e.g., using CI/CD pipelines or test scripts) would enhance repeatability and coverage.
+Additionally, stronger CSP configurations (e.g., using nonces or hashes instead of 'unsafe-inline') and better control over indirect dependency versions (npm audit) would further strengthen the application’s security baseline.